Partition functions of determinantal point processes on polarized K\"ahler manifolds: Holomorphic invariants from Bergman kernel asymptotics and critical points

-Finally, by expression (\ref{mainformula}), we can derive a Bott-type residue formula for the LHS of (\ref{mainformula}).
+Finally, by expression (\ref{mainformula}), we can derive a Bott-type residue formula for the LHS of (\ref{mainformula}) (modified to be invariant under the normalization of $\theta_X$, if necessary).
 As noted in \cite[Theorem 6.3]{tianresidue}, the proof of that theorem applies directly to our case as well.
-More precisely, we only need to check that $\bp[ \Td_j(R+\nab X)(\omega+\theta_X)^{n+1-j}]= -\iota_X [\Td_j(R+\nab X)(\omega+\theta_X)^{n+1-j}]$, which is immediate from (\ref{lem1}) and (\ref{lem2}).
+More precisely, we only need to check that $\bp[ \Td_j(R+\nabla X)(\omega+\theta_X)^{n+1-j}]= -\iota_X [\Td_j(R+\nabla X)(\omega+\theta_X)^{n+1-j}]$, which is immediate from (\ref{lem1}) and (\ref{lem2}).
 See also \cite[Theorem 5.2.8]{futaki2006kahler}.
-Since the corresponding statement is obvious, we do not state it here.
+As the corresponding modification of the statement is routine, we do not include it here.